Wedding of Frederick V of the Palatinate and Princess Elizabeth: Tournament: Running at the Ring

 On Monday 15 February there was a tournament of tilting and running at the ring at Whitehall.
-Anne of Denmark, Elizabeth, and aristocratic women watched from the Banqueting House.
+Elizabeth, her mother, and aristocratic women watched from the Banqueting House.
 King James rode first.
 The task was the lift a hoop with a spear or lance.
 Prince Charles did particularly well.
 The performances of expert riders were appreciated for taking the ring with "much strangeness".

 Colonialism as entertainment

 Chapman's Memorable Masque was performed in the Great Hall of Whitehall Palace on 15 February.
 The roof of the hall and its cupola can be seen in Wenceslaus Hollar's engraving of the palace.
 The masquers arrived in procession and King James made them go around the tilt yard for the benefit of the royal audience.
 The Memorable Masque was produced for the Inns of Court by Edward Phelips, the Master of the Rolls and Richard Martin, a lawyer who worked for the Virginia Company, with Christopher Brooke, and the Attorney General, Henry Hobart of Blickling.
 Edward Phelips paid Inigo Jones £110 for his work on the masque.

 Prince Henry had been George Chapman's patron, and was interested in Virginia, and a settlement Henricus had been named in his honour.
 Phelips had been Henry's chancellor and was a director of the Virginia Company.
 Martin Butler detects in the masque the kind of colonial ambition which Henry had preferred, but King James would avoid for its potential for conflict with Spain.
 Possibly, George Chapman and Francis Beaumont had been preferred as authors in 1612 by Prince Henry, looking for writers sympathetic to his ideals.

-The masque represented Virginian peoples on the stage, and introduced the theme of gold mining from Guiana based on the voyages of Walter Ralegh.
+The masque represented Virginian peoples on the stage, while introducing the theme of gold mining from Guiana based on the voyages of Walter Ralegh, conflating two colonial ventures.
 Chapman had responded to the promise of Guiana's gold and imperial venture in 1596 with a poem, De Guiana, Carmen Epicum.
 In the poem Chapman outlines a female and Elizabethan England that would be a sibling and a mother to Guiana in "a golden world".

-A marshal attending the performers and audience, "Baughan", was probably the usher of Anne of Denmark, who had previously fought with Edward Herbert over a hair ribbon worn by a maid of honour, Mary Middlemore.
+A marshal attending the performers and audience, "Baughan", was probably the usher of Queen Anne, who had previously fought with Edward Herbert over a hair ribbon worn by a maid of honour, Mary Middlemore.
 A drawing by Inigo Jones for a torchbearer at the masque, held at Chatsworth, shows a man wearing a feathered head dress, derived partly from a woodcut of Cesare Vecellio.